ioanmeri/microfrontends-react/README.md

 > If your ever assign an id to an element, your browser is going to try to create a new global variable, with the same exact name as the ID.

 > Overwrites the cart global variable that gets defined inside the remoteEntry file
+> sa

+## Linking Multiple Apps Together

+### Application overview

+Group the pages of the app depending on their functionality:

+**Marketing**

+- Home Page
+- Pricing Page

+**Authentication**

+- Sign In Page
+- Sign Up Page

+**Dashboard**

+- Dashboard Page

+### Tech Stack

+Container: React

+- Marketing: React
+- Authentication: React
+- Dashboard: Vue

+Integration techniques are identical

+### Requirements

+Inflexible Requirement # 1

+- **Zero coupling between child projects**
+- No importing of functions/objects/classes/etc
+- No shared state
+- Shared libraries through MF is ok

+Inflexible Requirement # 2

+- **Near-zero coupling between container and child apps**
+- Container shouldn't assume that a child is using a particular framework
+- Any necessary communication done with callbacks or simple events

+Inflexible Requirement # 3

+- **CSS from one project shouldn't affect another**

+Inflexible Requirement # 4

+- **Version control (monorepo vs separate) shouldn't have any impact on the overall project**
+- Some people want to use monorepos
+- Some people want to keep everything in a separate repo

+Inflexible Requirement # 5

+- **Container should be able to decide to always use the latest version of a microfrontend or specify a specific version**
+- Container will always use the latest version of a child app (doesn't require a redeploy of container)
+- Container can specify exactly what version of a child it wants to use (requires a redeploy to change)